wxsd-sales/share-whiteboard-macros/README.md

 - Local Admin account for the Companion Board ( Required to make xAPI calls from main room device )
 - Network (LAN) connectivity between Main Room Device and Companion Board device
 - Board SMTP configuration is needed (see https://help.webex.com/en-us/article/nkgc99h/Configure-the-SMTP-settings-of-Cisco-Board-and-Desk-series)

 ### Installation Steps:

+For Companion mode, the macro is designed to run on the main video device in the room:
-1. Download the `share-whiteboard-companion.js` file and upload it to your Webex Room devices macro editor via the web interface.
+1. Download the `share-whiteboard-companion.js` file and upload it to the main video device macro editor via the web interface
 2. Configure the macro by changing the initial values, there are comments explaining each one.
 3. Enable the macro on the editor.

+For standalone Boards, and Desks:
+1. Download the `standalone_file_change_name.js` file and upload it to your Webex Room devices macro editor via the web interface
+2. Configure the macro by changing the initial values, there are comments explaining each one
+3. Enable the macro on the editor

 ## Validated Hardware:
 - Room Series & Navigator with Board Series in Companion mode
 - Board Series & Navigator